Therealchainman/archive-cp/algorithms/lazy_segment_tree.md

 range updates are [L, R) (exclusive for right end point)

-calc: how to combine two child segment answers into the parent
+merge: how to combine two child segment answers into the parent

 apply: how a pending lazy value changes a node’s stored value (often needs the segment length)